S-0963

 Plain Language

-Developers must supply deployers with the documentation — such as model cards, dataset cards, or impact assessments — needed for the deployer to complete its own impact assessment.
-This obligation is qualified by feasibility.
-A developer that is also the sole deployer of a system does not need to generate this documentation unless the system is provided to an unaffiliated deployer.
+Developers must provide deployers with the documentation and artifacts — such as model cards, dataset cards, or impact assessments — needed for deployers to complete their own impact assessments.
+This obligation applies to the extent feasible and does not require a developer that also serves as its own deployer to generate this documentation unless the system is provided to an unaffiliated deployer.

 Statutory Text